xlcalc/gapper/README.md

 # gapper
-Gap texts to learn vocabulary
+Gap texts to learn vocabulary.
+Copy the result as plain text or open it in Audiodrill.com